 The coffee shop sector consists of outlets that serve hot and cold beverages, but no alcohol.
 They also serve snack foods such as cakes, sandwiches, soups and salads, although serving food is not their main domain of business.
-38% of consumers eat in a café once a month or more.
+Thirty eight percent of consumers eat in a café once a month or more.
 Cafés are seen to offer quick meals for time pressured consumers and are also a good place to meet friends.
 Cafés are associated more with daytime dining.
-48% of consumers choose cafés as a place to eat while out shopping.
-43% of consumers will drink specialty coffees such as lattés or cappuccinos when visiting cafés, compared to 1% of consumers who drink specialty coffees in the home.
+Forty eight percent of consumers choose cafés as a place to eat while out shopping.
+Forty three percent of consumers will drink specialty coffees such as lattés or cappuccinos when visiting cafés, compared to 1% of consumers who drink specialty coffees in the home.